ghent360/PrntrBoard/README.md

   + 4x controllable fans and 2x "always on" fan connectors
   + selectable fan voltage (5V or Vin)

-Because the NUCLEO-64 has limited number of IO pins, some compromizes had to be made:
+Because the NUCLEO-64 has limited number of IO pins, some compromises had to be made:
   + No sd-card
   + No display support